Ecommerce SEO: Create a dedicated discount code page

 The Searchind Newsletter is written by Simone Parodi, an international SEO consultant for eCommerce.
 He helps many eCommerce businesses achieve qualified organic traffic and increase their revenue.

-Read more from Searchind - SEO For eCommerce + Strategy
+Read more from Searchind - Ecommerce SEO + Strategy